 Exceptions to the 12-month rule.

 There are only a few exceptions to when it is ok to ignore this rule.

-First is if you are keeping something like project cloths for messy things.
+First is if you are keeping something like project clothes for messy things.
 BUT remember that you only need one or two tops and bottoms for this.
 You don’t need 5 different pairs of paints for painting.

 Second, you can keep something longer if it is a seasonal item or special event type of piece.
-But if you have passed that piece of clothing up for something else more then twice get rid of it.
+But if you have passed that piece of clothing up for something else more than twice get rid of it.
 It is easy to take up a lot of space for someday’s that never come.